Open Internet for Democracy Leaders Program 2020/21 (Fully-funded)

 - Thought Leadership

-- Participate at the 2019 Internet Governance Forum as well as one regional internet governance or digital rights forum.
+- Participate at the 2020 Internet Governance Forum (virtually or in-person), and potentially one additional internet rights focused conference or forum.